 Late or incomplete submissions will not be considered.

-Step One: DFATD online application
+Step One: DFATD Online Application

 The following documents must be uploaded and attached to the online application form in one of the following formats: .pdf, .jpg, .doc, .docx, .txt or .gif.
 Each document must be smaller than 5 Mb in order for the application to upload successfully.

-- Certificate of admission: certificate of admission from the host institution or copy of correspondence testifying that the applicant has requested admission or will have access to the facilities needed to complete the proposed research project;
+- Certificate of admission: certificate of admission from the host institution or copy of correspondence testifying that the applicant has requested admission or will have access to the facilities needed to complete the proposed research project.

 Canadian Bureau for International Education (CBIE)

-Attn: Foreign Government Awards - Korea
+Attention: Foreign Government Awards Program - Korea

 220 Laurier Avenue West, Suite 1550